rmoshier/ltp_5_6/README.md

 ltp_5_6
 =======

-Homeowork Assignment for 3 September 2014
+Homework Assignment for 3 September 2014